cncf/tag-network/recommendations/smi.md

 **SIG Network's reflections and recommendation**

 1. Move SMI repositories to new GitHub org
-1. Relicense to Apache v2?
+1. Relicense to Apache v2 or seek an exception.
-1. _-incomplete-_
+1. Move forward into Sandbox.